IBM/aspera-cli/docs/README.erb.md

 ### Extended Value Syntax

+An **Extended Value** is a structured value - typically a `Hash` (key/value dictionary) or `Array`, potentially nested - that is passed on the command line wherever a simple string is not sufficient.

 Most options and arguments are specified by a simple string (for example, `username` or `url`).
-However, some situations require more:
+However, some situations require a complex structure:

 - An option expects a **structured value** (`Hash`, `Array`) rather than a plain string.
 - The value is too long or complex to type inline (for example, a PEM private key, a JSON body).